sveltejs/kit/.changeset/brown-jeans-cover.md

 '@sveltejs/kit': patch
 ---

-Return the copied files from the adapters copy\_ utils.
+Return the copied files from the adapter's copy\_ utils.